Everything You Should Know About Your IEP Meeting

 Each child is unique and so are their special needs.
 Age, placement, or disability all play a role in the duration of IEP meetings.
-Due to this, IEP meetings can last from one up to three hours or more.
+Due to this, IEP meetings can last from one to three hours or more.
 They are primarily scheduled in the early mornings or later afternoons to minimize the need for classroom substitutes.

 How IEP Meetings Are Presented